7 Divinely Delicious Waikiki Breakfast Spots You Just Have to Try

 Big Island Beef Loco Moco

 The best part about Goofy Cafe is both of the above breakfast dishes are also available on the dinner menu.
-Because sometimes you just need breakfast for dinner.
-Am I right?

 Can I get a breakfast cocktail with that?